![]() |

 The above methods giving access to a measure (ex: get_lifetime() ), are directly returning the value as a double.
 Dedicated methods allows to access the tkn::tkmeasure to access to units, uncertainties... etc (see Measures and units).

 As for the levels, from the level scheme, it is possible to access to all the known decays of a nucleus.
 In the current version, only gamma decays are implemented.
-Particle decays are planned to be added in next TkN version.
+Support for additional decay types (beta, EC, alpha, particle) is planned in a future version.

 Print the known decays as follows: